amitpatait2024/URL-Shortener/README.md

 # URL-Shortener
 A simple Flask web app that shortens long URLs into short, easy-to-share links using base62 encoding.
 It stores data in SQLite and redirects users to the original URL when they open the short link.
+This is a microservice-based web application built with Flask that allows users to convert long URLs into shorter, more manageable links.
+It uses base62 encoding to generate unique, compact short links that are easy to share.
+The app stores each original URL and its corresponding short link in a SQLite database to ensure the data is saved even after restarting the server.
+When someone visits a short link, the app looks it up in the database and redirects them to the original, full URL.
+This project is a great example of how URL shortening services like Bitly work and demonstrates key concepts such as web routing, database integration, and redirect handling in Flask.